 This is where DocStation can help.
 Our platform provides all the necessary tools to help you streamline the billing process, including CPT coding support, claims templates, and concierge claims management.

 The result?
 You spend less time billing, coding, and reconciling your claims and more time serving clients and growing your pharmacy.
-DocStation’s pharmacy billing solution puts more power and control in pharmacists’ hands so they can focus on what matters most: providing excellent patient care.
+DocStation’s billing solution puts more power and control in pharmacists’ hands so they can focus on what matters most: providing excellent patient care.

 American Medical Association.
 “CPT Overview and Code Approval.”
 Accessed August 24, 2022.